 Talking about debt is never a fun conversation to have.
 It’s something many of us don’t enjoy facing.
 But, the more you ignore your debt, the bigger the problem will get.
 Debt doesn’t need to be a normal way of life, but for many Canadians, it is.
 According to Equifax Canada, the average Canadian debt per person is $73,532, up 2.2% compared to 2019.
 Here’s the thing though, you don’t have to settle for a life full of debt.

 If you’re ready to become debt-free, these are the 5 steps you need to take to get started.

-Before you read the brief summary of steps below, it is Important to note; you may not like the idea of taking some of these steps, but its not really about what you like and don’t like here.
-Its about getting free of the debt which shackles you down.
+Before you read the brief summary of the steps below, it is important to note; you may not like the idea of taking some of them, but it is not really about what you like and don’t like here.
+It is about getting free of the debt which shackles you down.

 1. Your current debt

 Sit down and compile all your current debts.
 Everything from credit cards, vehicle financing, mortgage, and even student loans if they are still lingering.
 Make a list of everything you owe money on and how much you owe on each of those debts and loans, and how much interest you’re paying for each one.
 Thinking about the money you owe can be overwhelming, but if you have a proper system to organize your outstanding debt, it can make it a little less stressful to look at and review.

 Now that you’ve compiled all your debts into a list, it’s time to start prioritizing them from most important to least important to pay off (not to say that some types of debt are not important, just that certain debts are better to pay off right away).
 To decide which debts are more important to start working on, first, look at the interest rates.
 In most cases, you want the debt with the highest interest rates closer to the top of your priority list.